dtb9de/DS4001P2/README.md

 ## Repository Contents

-This repository contains 2 markdown files: README.md and LICENSE.md, as well as 3 folders: SRC, DATA, and Figures.
+This repository contains 2 markdown files: README.md and LICENSE.md, as well as 3 folders: SRC, DATA, and Project2_images.
 The README.md file contains information about the contents of the repo as well as explanations for the src, data, and figures folders.
 LICENSE.md contains an MIT license for our work.
 The SRC folder contains the main code file for our project.
 More information about how the code works will be provided in the next section of this document.
 The data folder contains instructions on how to download the data file used for this project.
 A data dictionary is provided in the data section of this readme.
-The figures folder will contain all of the graphics generated from this project.
+The Project2_images folder will contain all of the graphics generated from this project.
 A description of each figure is provided in the figures section of the readme.
 Lastly, all of our references will be displayed in the references section of this readme.

 ## SRC